MyDiDev/mydidev/README.md

 ---

-- 👨‍💻 As an Fullstack Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Full Stack Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with Web app development, Data Structures.
 - 🌱 I’m diving deeper into [Full Stack](https://roadmap.sh/full-stack) and [DSA](https://roadmap.sh/datastructures-and-algorithms)